jmgomez/NimForUE/Readme.md

 This code can be found at src/examples/actorexample.
 There are more examples inside that folder.
-You can do `import examples/example` in from Game.nim (see the NimTemplate) to play with it.
+You can do `import examples/example` in from `game.nim` (see the NimTemplate) to play with it.
 ```nim
 #Nim UClasses can derive from the same classes that blueprints can derive from.